yachty66/Junction/README.md

 1. On keybind "^X" current terminal prompt is parsed into string
 2. String gets piped into Python file
-3. Model gets string as input and prints bash command with highest likelihood
+3. The model gets a string as input and infers a bash command with highest likelihood as output
-4. Print gets printed in terminal
+4. The terminal prompt gets replaced with the inferred command

 # Steps
 - [ ] install miniconda with 3.9.7 py